srdjan/react-multistep/README.md

 <MultiStep activeStep={1} showNavigation={true} steps={steps}/>
 ```
-When configured this way, each component (`Step`) of the array can have following two properties:
+When configured this way, each component (`Step`) of the array can have the following two properties:

 | PROPERTY  | DESCRIPTION                                 | TYPE       | DEFAULT    | isRequired|
 |-----------|---------------------------------------------|------------|------------|-----------|